A Mexican Women’s Fund dedicated to creating social change.

 About the Women's Funds

 The Kering Foundation is convinced that social change begins at the community level.
-That is why it provides funding to six Women’s Funds with the objective of building institutional capacities of grassroots female-led organizations that work on preventing gender-based violence.
+That is why it provides funding to five Women’s Funds with the objective of building institutional capacities of grassroots female-led organizations that work on preventing gender-based violence.
 Women’s Funds also promote alliances between grassroots organizations and other key stakeholders to strengthen movement building against gender-based violence.
 These funds are currently supporting 16 grassroots organizations.